 Each year we solicit nominations for Board of Director candidates to run for three seats with a three-year term.
 Read more…

 Minimum Qualifications for AIGAC Director Nominees

 The first step towards a board position is to volunteer for one of our committees, or even to suggest a new one if you have great plans or ideas that don’t quite fit into our current structure.
-Our current committees (and current chairs in parentheses) are Membership (Scott Shrum), Survey (Scott Edinburgh), Conference (Rachel Korn or Nupur Gupta), Communications (Maria Wich-Vila), Sponsorship (Brett Haber) and Governance (appointed per policies and procedures).
+Our current committees (and current chairs in parentheses) are Membership (Krithika Srinivasan), Survey (Scott Edinburgh), Conference (Prashant Tibrewal or Faye Mackenzie), Sponsorship (Rachel Korn) and Governance (appointed per policies and procedures).
 Please get in touch with the committee chairs if you’d like to get involved.

 Put your talents and great ideas to work (not to mention, bolster your resume), by joining an AIGAC Committee, or the Board!